Freddie Freeman Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.
+- The Blue Jays have the sixth-ranked team ERA across all MLB pitching staffs (3.86).

+- Blue Jays pitchers combine to allow 131 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- In his last time out on Thursday, the righty went six scoreless innings against the San Diego Padres while surrendering four hits.
+- In his last time out on Saturday, the lefty tossed 5 1/3 scoreless innings against the Seattle Mariners while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.